This week at the Mancini Center

+• “Reflections” returns to the Mancini Center Thursday, Dec.
+2, at 11 a.m.
+Join Brenda Pannone as she creates a sense of welcome, safety and sacred space.

-• Free blood pressure screenings are available to members on Thursday, Nov.
-18, 10-11 a.m.
+• Free blood pressure screenings are available to members on Thursday, Dec.
+2, from 10 to 11 a.m.

-• United Healthcare will be at the Mancini Center on Monday, Nov.
-22, 10:30-11:30 a.m., to review and answer questions regarding the 2022 United Healthcare Medicare Plans.
+• United Healthcare will be at the Mancini Center on Thursday, Dec.
+2, from 10:30 to 11:30 a.m. to review and answer questions regarding the 2022 United Healthcare Medicare Plans.

 (0) comments